Bike to Work Week

 Here's some sample text to help you get started:

-Join thousands across Metro Vancouver this Spring for HUB Cycling's annual Bike to Work Week presented by JUMP (May 27 to June 2).
+Join thousands across Metro Vancouver this Fall for HUB Cycling's annual Bike to Work Week (May 25th - May 31st).
 Register and log your bike trips online for a chance to win one of five daily grand-prize giveaways and over $10,000 in additional prizes!
 During the week you can visit a celebration station for free coffee, snacks, bicycle maintenance, and more daily giveaways.

 Register FREE today!